CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ![](./img/texBug.png)

 - BVH: Can only see the mesh through from certain angles
-- Try to implement recursive function in CUDA at first which causes
+- Recursive Function in CUDA: Initially attempted to implement a recursive function in CUDA, which caused performance issues and instability since CUDA does not handle recursion efficiently.
+Switched to an iterative approach to resolve the problem.
 ![](./img/bvhBug.png)

 ## Instruction